razor-network/oracle-node/README.md

 Password:
 ```

 ### Before staking on Razor Network, please ensure your account has eth and RAZOR.
-For RAZOR, please use the faucet here - https://razorscan.io/dashboard/faucet
+For testnet RAZOR, please use the faucet here - https://razorscan.io/dashboard/faucet

 ### Stake